-We encourage you to contact IDX with any questions and to enroll in free IDX services by calling (833-791-1662 or by going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday from 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is <= Enrollment.pdf Date>>.
+We encourage you to contact IDX with any questions and to enroll in free credit monitoring through IDX services by calling (833) 416-0856 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
+IDX is available Monday through Friday 9 am - 9 pm Eastern Time.
+Please note the deadline to enroll is June 18, 2021.